Claude Bosi: Career

-After graduating from catering Michelin Bosi served his apprenticeship at restaurant Léon de Lyon.

-He moved on to work at a variety of Michelin-starred restaurants in France including La Pyramide Fernand Point, Restaurant Chiberta, L'Arpège and Restaurant Alain Ducasse.
+Bosi moved on to work at a variety of Michelin-starred restaurants in France including La Pyramide Fernand Point, Restaurant Chiberta, L'Arpège and Restaurant Alain Ducasse.
 He was working at L'Arpège when the restaurant won its third Michelin star.
 He moved to Ludlow, Shropshire, to become sous chef of Overton Grange in 1997.
 He became head chef, and in 1999, he won his first Michelin star whilst there.

 Bosi opened his own restaurant, Hibiscus, also in Ludlow, in 2000.
 Within a year he had won a Michelin star, and in 2004 he was awarded a second.
 Hibiscus was sold in March 2007, with Bosi relocating the restaurant to London with the help of three investors.
 The 45-seat restaurant launch in October 2007 at 29 Maddox Street in Mayfair.
-In late 2013, Claude bought out his investors, redesigned the interior to give it a more relaxed, yet pepersonalizedeel, and added the Chef's table and development kitchen.
-Hibiscus has received numerous accolades for its modern French cuisine: two Michelin Stars since 2003, a 9/10 rating and number 5 in the UK in the Waitrose Good Food Guide 2016, and five rosettes in the AA Restaurant Guide 2016.
-Hibiscus was also recognised as a member of the Relais & Château and Les Grandes Tables du Monde Qualité & Tradition guides.
-Claude closed the doors of Hibiscus after the last dinner service on Saturday 1 October 2016.

-With a major refurbishment starting on 3 January 2017, the project of renovating the first floor restaurant of Bibendum took ten weeks.
-Claude Bosi at Bibendum launched in late March 2017.
-In October, the same year, it was awarded two Michelin Stars, a phenomenal achievement.

 In 2010, Bosi took over the Wimbledon-based pub The Fox and Grape alongside his brother Cedrick.
 The duo reopened it as a gastropub whilst retaining the original name.
 The brothers had previously run a pub together in Yarpole, Herefordshire, until 2010.

 In 2016, Bosi took over The Swan Inn between Esher and Claygate.
 After extensive refurbishment the Inn reopened as a gastropub with luxurious rooms in May 2016.

-In July 2018, Bosi won the coveted Chef Award at The Caterer's The Catey Awards.
+In July 2018, Bosi won the Chef Award at The Caterer's The Catey Awards.

 He appeared on BBC One's Saturday Kitchen in March 2012.
 Later in the same year Bosi was one of a number of chefs to work at "The Cube", a pop up restaurant sat on top of London's South Bank Centre.